roboception/rc_visard_ros/rc_silhouettematch_client/README.md

 * `calibrate_base_plane`: Triggers base-plane calibration.
 * `get_base_plane_calibration`: Returns the configured base-plane calibration.
 * `delete_base_plane_calibration`: Deletes the configured base-plane calibration.
-* `set_region_of_interest`: Sets a region of interest.
-* `get_regions_of_interest`: Returns the configured regions of interest with the requested ids.
-  If no ids are provided, all configured regions of interest are returned.
-* `delete_regions_of_interest`: Deletes the configured regions of interest with the requested ids.

 Launching
 ---------